. Is Gluten-Free Low Carb: Breaking Down Myths Around Gluten-Free Diets

 An endoscopy is a procedure that allows your doctor to look at the lining of your small intestine.
 If you have celiac disease, the lining of your small intestine will be damaged.

-A low carb diet is a dietary plan that restricts carbohydrates such as bread, pasta, rice, sweets, fruit, starchy vegetables, and milk.
+A low-carb diet is a diet that restricts carbohydrates such as bread, pasta, rice, sweets, fruit, starchy vegetables, and milk.
 It has nothing to do with avoiding gluten.

-There is no single definition of a low carb diet, but it typically involves limiting carbohydrates to less than 45% of total calories.
-Many people chose to follow a low carb diet to help with weight loss and/or blood sugar control.
+There is no single definition of a low-carb diet, but it typically involves limiting carbohydrates to less than 45% of total calories.
+Many people choose to follow a low-carb diet to help with weight loss and/or blood sugar control.

 It is possible to follow a gluten free-diet that is also low in carbohydrates.
 If you are following a gluten-free diet and you are also trying to reduce your carbohydrate intake, it is important to focus on eating gluten-free foods that are low in carbohydrates.
 You should also read food labels carefully and limit gluten-free foods that are high in carbohydrates and added sugar.